findmypast-oss/jackal/README.md

 Jackal should now be available at `http://localhost:25863`, a health endpoint is provided at `/health`

-### Testing a contract
+### Testing Contracts as a Consumer

-Make sure to define a contract file, e.g:
+Make sure to define a contracts file, e.g:

 ```yaml
 itunes_search_app: